liyanboy74/soft-i2c/readme.md

 #define   GPIO_SW_I2C1_SDA_PIN		GPIO_PIN_14
 ```

-That example is for `stm32f103` , for use other micro replace `#include "stm32f1xx_hal_gpio.h"` in `i2c_sw.h`.

-This library has the ability to activate more than 10 software I2C , which have been commented in this library, but by default only one of them has been activated.

 **Example:**

 ```c
 #include "i2c_sw.h"
 int main()
 {
     SW_I2C_initial();
     i2c_port_initial(SW_I2C1);
     while(1)
     {
         //Write DATA to Reg at Reg_Addr from I2C_Add Device connected to SW_I2C1